Overview of Verticals | Yext Hitchhikers Platform

 Intro to Searchable Fields

-Within each vertical, you will determine which fields can be searched on the Answers backend.
+Within each vertical, you will determine which fields can be searched on the Search backend.
 This is what’s called a searchable field.

 |Searchable Field||Description||Common Use Cases (Fields)|

 |Text Search||Text Search allows each token of the query to be searched within the fields you specify.
 This is best for short text fields that might contain unstructured or varied data.||Name, Keywords|

 |NLP Filter||NLP Filter enables each term in the search query to be parsed with Natural Language Processing (NLP) and used as a filter.
 This is best for structured enum/option fields where there are a finite number of variations across entities.||builtin.location, builtin.entityType, linkedEntity.name, Department, Category, Vertical, Industry|